 "Now Kenny," she asked. "what do you think about everything that has been said about your parents over the last few months, especially about your Pop?"

-"Well," Kenny said in a tone that neither Jordan or Drake recognized.
+"Well," Kenny said in a tone that neither Chip or Brandon recognized.
 "This is what I think about it.
 I think that those people that are talking about Pop are just plain mean.
 If I didn't think that Pop wasn't good for Daddy, then I wouldn't have did what I did to help them get married."
 When Kenny said that, all three adults laughed.

-Jordan and Drake both embraced their son.
-Jordan then spoke up.
+Chip and Brandon both embraced their son.
+Chip then spoke up.
 "Out of the mouths of babes comes wisdom."

 Barbara then added, "Well, that's a very adult way of putting things, Kenny.
 Do you always know what's best for your parents?"

 "Yup.
 Without me, they'd be lost," Kenny replied with a huge grin on his face, causing the adults laugh out loud again.